Past Events

 In the case of severe circumstances (i.e. pandemic, lightening, high winds, flooding, and other natural events) the race(s) may be modified or cancelled if athlete safety is at risk.
 In the event the weather is not suitable for swimming, the race may be changed to a duathlon.
 In the case of race cancellation, registration fees will not be refunded.

-To be eligible for World Championship Qualification in the Olympic Distance event, you must complete an Expression of Interest PRIOR to the event on June 9th.
+To be eligible for World Championship Qualification in the Olympic Triathlon, you must hold a Triathlon Manitoba Annual Membership and complete an Expression of Interest PRIOR to the event on June 8th.

 Tri for St Amant